k-Color Multi-Robot Motion Planning

+An example of a path, as described in Lemma~\ref{lem:connecting_ggs}, is given in Figure~\ref{fig:graph_connection}.
 Paths similar to $\pi_{C,C'}$ described above are generated using the following component which generalizes the component \emph{local planner} used in standard \sbs algorithms.
 We postpone a detailed description of this component to Section~\ref{sec:con}.

-Given two pumped configurations $V,V'$ and an integer $q$, the \emph{connection generator} returns $q$ unlabeled paths such that every returned path $\pi_{C,C'}$ is a solution for some unlabeled problem $\U'=(C,C')$ where $C,C'$ are configurations such that $C\subset V, C'\subset V'$.
+Given two pumped configurations $V,V'$ the \emph{connection generator} returns $q$ several paths such that every returned path $\pi_{C,C'}$ is a solution for some unlabeled problem $\U'=(C,C')$ where $C,C'$ are configurations such that $C\subset V, C'\subset V'$.

 By Lemma~\ref{lem:connecting_ggs}, a single connection implicitly connects a collection of configurations with a specific signature from the first graph with a similar collection in the second graph.
 We require from the connection generator to create several such connections in order to connect a variety of signatures between the two graphs. \rsubbefore